MrRooni/homekitbuilds/2021-05-15-meross-smart-wi-fi-garage-opener.md

 * No longer are we pulling u-turns to double check on the state of the garage door after we leave the house.
 * Automations now close the door automatically in the evening.
-* If I feel the need to check the door before bed I don’t need to go farther than my nightstand to do it.
+* If I feel the need to check the door before bed I don’t need to go any farther than my phone on my nightstand.

 Beyond the automations that I’ll get in to below, I’ve found myself saying, **Hey Siri, close the garage door** while packing the car up to go places.
 It’s a small thing, but it works much better than our often-unreliable clickers.

 ## The Not So Good

-As wonderful as this new accessory is there are a few things I discovered that you should be aware of, too.
+As wonderful as this new accessory is there are a few things that surprised me.

 For one, I assumed I would be able to have a fully automated setup with our garage door.
 I had visions of it closing automatically as we rolled down the street away from the house and magically opening again when we return.
 This is not the case though, and that’s a HomeKit limitation, not a Meross one.
 As it turns out, any scene that contains a HomeKit accessory that allows entry into your home must be confirmed before being run.